ryanmckaytx/ryanmckaytx.github.io/content/2022-08-26-modern-python-tooling.md

 Modern Python development involves managing dependencies, and testing and linting your code.
 I'm going to review a few of the related tools for that I've had success with.

-To help demonstrate some of the concepts, I'm going to do some work building a [bowling scorer](https://kata-log.rocks/bowling-game-kata).
+To help demonstrate some of the concepts, I'm going to do some work on the [gilded rose kata](https://kata-log.rocks/gilded-rose-kata).

 # Python Version Management
 Python projects destined for deployment should pin a specific version of Python, just like any other dependency, so that you get repeatable behavior in every environment, from local dev to production.